We can design and install your dream automated gate system. Contact us today for your free quote!

 Automated gate systems range from a very inexpensive single code, key or card that provides access but no programming to complete access control system that independently controls multiple gates and users access to them by time, day and number of uses.

 Automated gate systems can be organized into the following categories:

 A standalone system controls a single gate, Any additions or deletions of users must be done at the each unit individually, usually through a ten number keypad.
 The most popular applications are sites in remote locations where cost is a prime concern.
 Most standalone systems provide some limited access control such as time zones, but they lack in the powerful features and benefits found in other systems.

 2. Programmable Systems

 Programmable systems control multiple gates through a master controller, system hardware, phone line and a personal computer.
 Controllers are located by each gate and wired together for data communications to a computer or modem.
 Each gate controller can be programmed so users have defined levels of access by day, time of day, holidays, hierarchy and other means.
 The controller stores users’ activities and can produce a report for managements review.
 Management makes changes to users through a computer connected directly to the automated gate system or remotely by an optional modem.
-The most common applications are apartment complexes, gated communities, commercial and industrial facilities and single family homes.
+The most common commercial applications are commercial and industrial facilities.

 The devices listed below will most likely be available in both standalone and programmable systems.